MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 Generate new predictions right away and save them to Common Data Service.

-View more details for your model type:
+Learn how to run now for your model type:

 * [Run your Prediction model](#)